Palindrome and film (The Mysterious Square, Addendum)

 Nonetheless, analepsis was a widely used trope appearing in the Mahābhārata as well as Arabian Nights tales such as “Sinbad the Sailor”.
 In Film, Citizen Kane in 1941 has the protagonist die in the film’s opening, with the remainder consisting of a series of flashbacks framed as interviews of those who knew Kane.
 And 1950’s Rashōmon (『羅生門』) shows us flashbacks of conflicting testimonies at a trial.
 Quentin Tarantino’s 1994 film, Pulp Fiction, is generally acknowledged as having ushered in the current trend for slice-and-dice narrative structures.

-Nolan, certainly, has explored it extensively, notably with the fractured narrative of Memento, the film that put him on the map, so to speak, in 2000.
-Indeed, I’d say that he’s guilty of using the trope when it’s not needed as in 2017’s Dunkirk.
+Nolan certainly has explored the trope extensively; notably with the fractured narrative of Memento, the film that put him on the map, so to speak, in 2000.
+Indeed, I’d say he’s guilty of using it when it’s not needed, as in 2017’s Dunkirk.
 I definitely understand the instinct to try to spice up a distinctly British piece of jingoism about how a terrible military defeat could have been worse.
 Sure, it’s a very familiar tale with a plodding gait, but chopping up the timeline doesn’t fix it.
-Nolan’s penchant for inventive storytelling lets him down here: present is the disorientation caused by such chronological gimmickry but there’s no clever reveal, no reconfiguration of narrative expectations—in short, no payoff.
+Nolan’s penchant for inventive storytelling lets him down here: present is the disorientation caused by such chronological gimmickry, but there’s no clever reveal, no reconfiguration of narrative expectations—in short, no payoff.
 Still, I see that as a rare lapse among his films.

 And so we move to Tenet.
-This film employs a different narrative strategy: the chronology, apart from the occasional flashback, is straight; time itself is what’s distorted.
+This film employs a different narrative strategy: the chronology, apart from a few occasional flashbacks, is straight; time itself is what’s distorted.
 Certainly there are many time-travel films—it’s nearly its own subgenre—but this is a bit different.
-Instead of time travel as such, people, things, and the events related to them are happening via time that is moving in two opposing directions.
+Instead of time travel as such, people, things, and the events related to them are happening via time moving in two opposing directions.
 Furthermore, rather than avoiding the tropes that have arisen among these films, such as timeline damage or splitting and various other temporal anomalies, Tenet leans into them.
 In particular, the classic grandfather paradox is everywhere: characters meeting themselves going the other way in time impel their own actions.

-This means that free will is an illusion as everything has already happened in one time direction or the other, so there’s no tension in that sense, despite the many action scenes and explosions.
+This means free will is an illusion as everything has already happened in one time direction or the other, so in a sense, there’s no tension, despite the many action scenes and explosions.
 This isn’t to say it’s not an interesting watch.
 I have long believed that so-called spoilers should be no obstacle to the enjoyment of a story, as the storytelling itself should be what provides that.
-So with Tenet, seeing how we get to the various encounters with inverted people and things that we’ve already seen from the other direction is an absorbing experience.
+So with Tenet, seeing how we get to the various encounters with inverted people and things we’ve already seen from the other direction is an absorbing experience.
 The mental contortions needed to choreograph car chases and hand-to-hand fights that make any kind of sense in both directions are equally impressive.